JuliaLang/julia/doc/manual/variables.rst

 .. _Unicode character categories: http://www.fileformat.info/info/unicode/category/index.htm

 Operators like ``+`` are also valid identifiers, but are parsed specially.
-In some contexts operators can be used just like variables; for example ``(+)`` refers to the addition function, and ``(+) = f`` will reassign it.
+In some contexts, operators can be used just like variables; for example ``(+)`` refers to the addition function, and ``(+) = f`` will reassign it.
 Most of the Unicode infix operators (in category Sm), such as ``⊕``, are parsed as infix operators and are available for